 There are a total of two bilateral agreements in force:

-1. Agreement between the FEC of the Assembly of SFRY and the Government of the Republic of Ireland on the international road transport of goods - date of signing, ratification and coming into force: 8 June 1988, 16 May 1990, 23 August 1990.
+1. Agreement between the FEC of the Assembly of SFRY and the Government of Ireland on the international road transport of goods - date of signing, ratification and coming into force: 8 June 1988, 16 May 1990, 23 August 1990.

 2. Agreement between the Republic of Serbia and Ireland on the avoidance of double taxation regarding income tax - date of signing, ratification and coming into force: 23 September 2009, 05 May 2010, 16 June 2010.